tale-toul/OCP4baremetalIPI/README.md

 options kvm_intel nested=1
 ```

-Later the provisioning VM must also be configured to support nested virtualization.
+Later the provisioning V must also be configured to support nested virtualization.

-### Create the routable baremetal and provisioning networks in KVM
+### Create the routable baremetal and provisioning networks in KV

 The definition for the routable baremetal network can be found in the file _net-chucky.xml_.
 It is a simple definition of a routable network with no DHCP using the network address space 192.168.30.0/24
 The definition for the provisioning network can be found in the file net-provision.xml.
 The file contains the definition of a non routable network with no DHCP using the network address space 192.168.14.0/24